| Survey

 Bay is thus of immense importance both nationally and internationally.

 The area is as rich as anywhere in North-Western Europe.
+1996 saw

 the publication of "The Wild Plants